Home > Areas of research > Image Analysis

-Powerful brands are important anchor points for consumers.
 Brand loyalty is established early.
-Successful brands manage to maintain loyalty not only during specific phases of lives but over their consumers’ complete lifetime.
+Successful brands manage to maintain loyalty not only during specific life phases but over their consumers’ entire lifetime.

 It’s crucial that brands with long-term success are not merely known by a product or logo.
 Instead, they need to form convincing, reliable and emotionally attractive “images”, with which consumers can identify and which they can, perhaps, use to distinguish themselves from other people.